flutter/website/src/embedded.md

 ---

 If you would like to embed Flutter engine into a car, a refrigerator, a thermostat... you CAN!
+For example, you might embed Flutter in the following situations:

+* Use Flutter on an "embedded device", typically a low-powered hardware device such as a smart-display, a thermostat, or similar.
+* Embed Flutter into a new operating system or environment, for example a new mobile platform or a new operating system.

-However, this feature, while stable, uses low-level API and is _not_ for beginners.
+The ability to embed Flutter, while stable, uses low-level API and is _not_ for beginners.
-In addition to the following resources, you might consider joining Discord, where Flutter developers (including Google engineers) discuss various aspects of Flutter.
+In addition to the resources listed below, you might consider joining [Discord][], where Flutter developers (including Google engineers) discuss various aspects of Flutter.
 The Flutter
 [community][] page has info on more community